threat-defuser/threat-defuser.org/content/results.md

 ### Dissertations

 - Obukhova, Anna.
 2024. *Svalbard through the prism of Russian media: A discourse and cognitive perspective.* PhD Dissertation, UiT, The Arctic University of Norway.
+Laura A. Janda main supervisor, Tore Nesset secondary supervisor.

+- Kara Kathleen Hodgson.
+2024. *Mastering the Arctic?
+Political Culture and colonialism in the Russian Far North.* PhD Dissertation, UiT, The Arctic University of Norway.
+Gunhild Hoogensen Gjørv supervisor.

 ### Conferences